jballantine/capstone/README.md

 ## Application

 A simple Nginx "Hello World" application defined by [index.html](index.html).
+The webpage will have a blue or green background depending on where tra

 ## CI/CD Pipeline